 - Have him thread the yarn through the felt leaves, then cut off the taped tip of the yarn.

-- Tape the banner in place and spread the leaves out so they are spaced equally across the string.
+- Tape the banner in place and spread the leaves out so they are evenly-spaced across the length of the string.

-- To help keep the leaves where you want them, thread a 4" piece of yarn through the hole in the first leaf, tie it around the yarn holding up the banner and make a bow.
+- To help keep the leaves where you want them, thread a 4-inch piece of yarn through the hole in the first leaf, tie it around the yarn holding up the banner, and make a bow.
 Repeat this action for each leaf.

 - Hang in a place of prominence to celebrate the season!